zzzkeil/wireguard-dnscrypt-tor-server/README.md

 ## ** project target
 * wireguard client vpn connection to server
 * all traffic from wireguard clients to tor network
-* dns nameresulotion over dnscrypt with blocklists
+* dns nameresulotion over dnscrypt (Anonymized DNS) with blocklists

 ## How to install :